 Italian Spesometro Declaration

-This filing, the Spesometro, aims to identify potential VAT fraud, and undeclared major expenditure.
+This Spesometro, aimed to identify potential VAT fraud, and undeclared major expenditure.

 Reporting information required

 - Listing of all sales and purchases invoices

 - Exports and imports are included, including intra-community transactions if they are reported through the Intrastat filing

 - VAT number of all customers or suppliers for the above transactions

 - Contact names for any customers or suppliers in transactions

 The deadline for the filing of the Spesometro is the last day of the second month following the reporting period - with occasional extensions available from the tax office.
 The reporting period may be on a quarterly or bi-annual basis.

 The filing is done online with the Italian Revenue Agency’s reporting portal.

 There is a €2 fine for every missing invoice up to €1,000 per quarter.